lubranoa/CS340-Golf-Tracker-DB/README.md

       ![Screenshot of the players table web page that contains each player's information in the Golf Tracker DB along with create, edit, and delete buttons.](/screenshots/340-player-table.png)

   - Insert/Create an Entry
     - At the bottom of tables on any "View" pages, there is a blue "+" button that directs the admin to another page titled "Insert `entity` Entry".
-This page has the necessary input fields for each entity in the database.
+These pages have all necessary input fields for each entity in the database.
-    - All text input is validated by the pages and must be correct before sending a response to the server.
-The selections of some dropdowns are populated with database data, such as in the example below.
+    - All text input is validated by the pages and must be correct before submitting.
+The selections of some dropdowns are dynamically populated with database data, such as in the example below.
 The "Course Name" and "Player Name" dropdowns will only contain courses and players already in the database.

       ![Screenshot of the insert round entry page that has the necessary input fields for a round entry and an insert round button.](/screenshots/340-insert-round.png)